acenet-arc/ACENET_Summer_School_Dask/_episodes/distributed.md

 /home/user49/dask/bin/python -m distributed.cli.dask_worker tcp://192.168.0.133:44075 --nthreads 1 --memory-limit 244.14MiB --name dummy-name --nanny --death-timeout 60 --protocol tcp://
 ~~~
 {: .output}
+Above we see a print out of the job script that Dask uses to launch our workers.
+The settings for this script come from the settings we gave to the `SLURMCluster` function.

 ~~~
 =======================================
 Compute time: 12.071980953216553s